parkernilson/cs260-startup/README.md

 - **Application images** - The application does not use very many images, however FontAwesome is used for icons.
 - **Colors** - colors have been added to provide more variety
 - **Fonts** - 2 solid clean fonts have been chosen, one for headers and display text, the other for body

+## Javascript Deliverable

+- **Javascript Support for future login:** The user is able to log in, and their info will automatically be persisted in localStorage in the mock database.
+Multiple users can log in and the current user will be set in localStorage.

+- **Javascript for future database data:** All data is stored in a localStorage key called `db`.
+I have also created functions that access that `db` that will be adapted to work with the future db.

+- **Javascript support for future WebSocket:** I have created a function that takes incoming sound data and adds it to a given board.
+This will be called when the WebSocket sends add events.

+- **Javascript support for application interaction logic:** I have created functions to perform CRUD operations on the mock database.
+Each user has an array of boards and each board has an array of sounds.
+The UI is re-rendered to display this dynamic content.

+- **Sounds:** The user can click on sounds to play them back.
+They can also cancel them.

+- **Future support for external service (S3 Bucket for Uploading Sound Files):** Currently, it is not possible to add sound files because we have not implemented the file upload service.
+However, fake sounds can be added to sound boards.